Willem Van Lancker

-Our team led the way in mobile reading, books discovery, and built a brand that celebrated the very best of books.
+Our team led the way in mobile reading, discovery, and built a brand that celebrated the best of books.
 We also launched an editorial magazine called the Oyster Review and ran several service projects supporting reading education.
 I talked to the Wall Street Journal and The Verge about our products.

 I started my career as a designer at IDEO, Apple, and Adidas.